sathishp5/peer5-docs/docs/players/jwplayer-7.md

-# Boosting JWPlayer 7 with Peer5
+# JWPlayer 7 with Peer5 for HLS integration

 ![](./images/jwplayer.jpg)